enindu/palette/README.md

 ## Features

-- Includes 4 text formats and 32 text colors including foreground and background.
+- Includes 4 text styles and 32 text colors including foreground and background.
 - Includes 5 pre-defined printers.
 - You can set output writer.
-Writer must implements `palette.Writer`, which is an alias to `io.Writer` interface.
-Default writer is `palette.WriterRegular`, which is also an alias to `os.Stdout`.
+Writer must implements `palette.WR`, which is an alias to `io.Writer` interface.
+Default writer is `palette.WRRegular`, which is also an alias to `os.Stdout`.
 - You can chain everything in one line using setters.

 See usage for more information.